jbrucker/multigame/README.md

 > java --module-path /path/to/javafx/lib --add-modules javafx.fxml,javafx.controls Main
 ```

-On the Main scene choose any game.
-In the Game scene, you can go back to main.
-You can go back to main in the middle of a game, and the game state is preserved -- come back and resume playing.

 ### How it Works

 `StageManager` in a singleton and keeps a reference to the stage.
 It also keeps a reference to scenes and can show a scene on the stage.
-In the `start(Stage stage)` method we do:
+In Main class, `start(Stage stage)` method we do:

 ```java
 StageManager.getInstance().setStage(stage);